NixOS/rfcs/rfcs/0042-config-option.md

 #### Writing options for program configuration

 Whether having a structural `settings` option for a module makes sense depends on whether the program's configuration format has an obvious mapping from Nix.
-This includes formats like JSON, YAML, INI and similar.
+This includes formats like JSON, YAML, INI and similar ones.
 Examples of unsuitable configuration formats are Haskell, Lisp, Lua or other generic programming languages.
 If you need to ask yourself "Does it make sense to use Nix for this configuration format", then the answer is probably No, and you should not use this approach.
-This RFC does not specify anything for unsuitable configuration formats, but there is [an addendum on that][unsuitable].
+This RFC does not specify anything for unsuitable configuration formats, but there is [an addendum on that][unsuitable] regarding this.

-The two main ingredients for writing a `settings` option is to define its type as the one corresponding to the programs configuration format (e.g. `lib.types.settings.json`), and to convert that setting to a string with the corresponding function (e.g. `lib.settings.genJSON`).
-Very important for writing such options is to link to the upstream documentation.
+The two main ingredients for writing a `settings` option is to define its type as the one corresponding to the programs configuration format (e.g. `lib.formats.json.type`), and to convert that options value to a string with the corresponding generator function (e.g. `lib.formats.json.generate`).
+Since these options won't include documentation for all supported values, upstream docs should be linked in the description.

 #### Default values